-A lot of people are into fresh roasted coffee, without really knowing what are the two most important factors to a fresh cup of coffee.
+A lot of people enjoy freshly roasted coffee, but they don't know what makes it "fresh".
 Let’s explore what makes fresh coffee taste so good.

 The problem is, the parchment layer is always removed from the beans before they are exported from their countries of origin.
-This is why coffee from out of the country sold at stores often tastes stale.
-At Britt, we take extra care to store all of our unroasted beans with the parchment layer intact.
-We don’t strip off the parchment layer until the last possible moment so our beans stay fresh for as long as possible.
+This is why the coffee that you buy in the US, Canada, and Europe can often taste stale.
+Since we are in a coffee-producing country, at Café Britt, we can take the extra step of storing our our unroasted beans with the parchment layer intact.
+We don’t strip it off until the last possible moment, so our beans stay fresh for as long as possible.

-These two steps are the reason why Britt’s beans stay fresh for so long.
-One taste and we guarantee you’ll agree.
+Parchment and packaging: that's Café Britt’s beans stay fresh for so long.
+One taste, and we guarantee you’ll agree.

 We currently don't have any products that match your filter criteria, please select something else.